-Where there has been an incorrect SO-Flag applied to any balancing service taken outside of the BM, National Grid will promptly amend the SO-Flag in accordance with the existing BSAD provisions (section Q, paragraph 6.3 of the Balancing and Settlement Code).
+Where there has been an incorrect SO flag applied to any balancing service taken outside of the Balancing Mechanism, National Grid will promptly amend the SO flag in accordance with the existing Balancing Service Adjustment Data provisions (section Q, paragraph 6.3 of the Balancing and Settlement Code).
+However, National Grid will not amend incorrect SO-Flags applied to Bids Offer Acceptances.